TemirlanZhumagulov/spring_news_app/README.md

 // If you don't specify one field, it will be empty
 ### Scheduled statistical task
 1. Go to the ***src > main.java.strong.news > service  > NewsStatisticsService***
-2. Сhange your cron to the convinent time.
+2. To see if it works change your cron to the convinent time.
 The pattern is:
    ```
    second, minute, hour, day, month, weekday
    ````